dineshappavoo/bfs-shortestpath/README.md

 ##Install

-This library has the implementaion of BFS to find the shortest path in a undirected graph G=[V,E].The following code snippet shows how to get the shortest path,
+This library has the implementation of BFS to find the shortest path in an undirected graph G=[V,E].The following code snippet shows how to get the shortest path,

     	BFSShortestPath.findShortestPath();